nearst/laconia/docs/development.md

 2. Setup AWS credentials in `~/.aws/credentials`
 3. Run `npm run test:acceptance`
     This command will deploy the acceptance stack via `serverless framework`, then run the acceptance test.

+# Release

+Run `npx lerna publish`.
+This command will do everything for you:

+1. Version update to all packages' package.json
+2. Inter dependency update
+3. Git commit
+4. Git tag creation
+5. NPM package publish to npmjs
+6. Git tag push